Escheats and Abandoned Property.

 (e) Property is payable or distributable for purposes of this Chapter notwithstanding the owner's failure to make demand or present an instrument or document otherwise required to obtain payment or distribution, except as otherwise provided by the Uniform Commercial Code.
 (1999-460, s.
 6; 2001-226, s.
 1; 2005-132, s.
 1; 2011-230, s.
 3.)

 § 116B-54.
-Exclusion for forfeited reservation deposits, certain gift certificates or electronic gift cards, prepaid calling cards, certain manufactured home buyer deposits, and certain credit balances.
+Exclusion for forfeited reservation deposits, certain gift certificates or electronic gift cards, prepaid calling cards, certain manufactured home buyer deposits, certain credit balances, unclaimed lottery prizes, and certain merchandise credits.

 (a) A forfeited reservation deposit is not abandoned property.
 For the purposes of this section, the term "reservation deposit" means an amount of money paid to a business association to guarantee that the business association holds a specific service, such as a room accommodation at a hotel, seating at a restaurant, or an appointment with a doctor, for a specified date and place.
 The term "reservation deposit" does not include an application fee, a utility deposit, or a deposit made toward the purchase of real property.